HR-SDC-LEGO/Main-Picture-SDC-Proxy/README.md

-# Main-product-gallery-proxy
+# Main-Product-SDC-Proxy
-proxy server for the main product gallery, Sam
+  This is the proxy server for the componet/s of the SDC application